mahlidol/CMOR-438/README.md

 Taken together, these results support the idea of a dynamic “sweet spot” between structure and surprise in lyrical language.
 Rather than trading off against one another, repetition, lexical unpredictability, and self-orientation interact in nuanced ways that shift across albums while remaining bounded by stylistic constraints.

-### Nearest-Neighbor Similarity (Machine Learning)

-To explicitly apply a classical machine learning algorithm, we use k-nearest neighbors (kNN) in the engineered feature space (repetition rate, lexical entropy, and pronoun orientation) to identify stylistically similar songs.
-This approach reveals local similarity patterns both within and across albums, demonstrating how machine learning methods can complement exploratory linguistic analysis by operating directly on learned feature representations.
+## Machine Learning Methods

+This project implements two classical machine learning algorithms operating on engineered song-level features:

+- **k-Nearest Neighbors (kNN)** is used to identify stylistically similar songs in feature space.
+- **k-Means Clustering** is used to group songs into unsupervised clusters based on structural, lexical, and pronoun-oriented features.

+Together, these methods demonstrate how machine learning techniques can be applied to linguistic feature representations to explore stylistic similarity and structure in creative text.

 See `notebooks/02_structure_surprise.ipynb` for all figures and analysis code.